SaadNasir-Drago/ts4u_sms_campaign/README.md

 ### **Overview**

 This project is a real-time campaign management system that leverages RabbitMQ for message queuing and WebSocket (Socket.IO) for real-time client notifications.
 It allows users to create and manage campaigns with live updates on campaign scheduling, execution, and status changes.
+All data are stored in my MongoDB Atlas database.
+The application was build with React and Typescript with Next.js API server endpoints for utilizing the REST APIs.

 ---